Originally Researched and Written by Khara Hanlon of Dance Magazine Summarized here by Richelle Stevenson, LAT Read the full article here!

 Joint Mobilization.
 Joints involve a variety of structures to remain stable during movement.
 See the Clinician's Corner below for some ideas on how to specifically prepare your joint capsules for movement.

 Muscle Lengthening.
 This section should focus on preparing the muscles for movement, not flexibility.
+Refer to our October Dance Medicine Journal for more details on static v dynamic stretching.

 Second pulse raising section.
 Use this final section as a targeted approach to increasing blood flow to dance specific areas.
 This is a great time for injury prevention exercises!

-This IADMS blog post also includes these final suggestions to design "Your Perfect Dance Warm-up!".
+This IADMS blog post also includes these final suggestions to design "Your Perfect Dance Warm-up!"
 See the official IADMS resource paper and the references below for more!

 Involve your mind and take a moment to center yourself.
 Check in with how you are feeling; notice any areas where you need to give special attention.